 There is no such thing as a typical W&M law student.
 Many arrive with years of work experience and a strong desire to acquire new skills to apply to pressing issues in their communities.
 Some come straight out of top undergraduate programs looking for the ideal career.
 They are chemists, teachers, servicemen and women, athletes and activists.
 And they're all engaged in the educational experience of a lifetime.

-The incredible diversity of experience of our students is mirrored in our thirty-four different student organizations and four student-edited journals.
-Here’s where students collaborate on service projects, edit law review articles and team up for moot court and trial competitions.
+The incredible diversity of experience of our students is mirrored in our student organizations and student-edited journals.
+Here’s where students collaborate on service projects, edit law review articles, and team up for moot court and trial competitions.